Campbell-Muscle-Lab/FiberSim/docs/pages/demos/run_your_simulation/run_your_simulation.md

 + [Options File](simple/sim_options.json)
 + [Protocol File](simple/protocol.txt)

 The model and option files are JSON files.
-Those structures are used for FiberSim inputs and outputs, as explained [here](../../structures/structures.md).
+Those structures are used for FiberSim inputs and outputs.
+If you would like a more thorough overview of the JSON file structure, including how to read/write JSON files in Matlab and Python, see [this link](http://campbell-muscle-lab.github.io/howtos_json/).

 Your directory structure should now look like: